 Access Control policy

-The Access Control policy has been enhanced to allow finer-grained evaluation of IP addresses for whitelisting or blacklisting when IP addresses are contained in the X-FORWARDED-FOR HTTP header.
+The Access Control policy has been enhanced to allow finer-grained evaluation of IP addresses

 With multiple IP address checking enabled on the header (contact Support to set the

 the policy lets you check against the first IP, the last IP, or all IPs in the header.
 For more